Here’s Why Your Transmission is Slipping

 It’s become one of the biggest transmission recalls ever, but software is just one of many things that could cause a transmission to slip.
 Valves, fluids, gears, clutches, and gears are all susceptible to issues that could cause the mechanism to falter.
-Transmissions are some of the most complex components of an automobile, and if things aren’t working in harmony, the driver is going to feel it.
+The transmission is one of the most complex components of an automobile, and if it's not operating correctly, you'll certainly feel it.

-Despite the complexities, maintaining your transmission fluid is a simple and effective way to prevent these issues from happening. ease the mind of transmission worries and keep your vehicle running smoothly for longer.
-A lubricated transmission is a happy transmission.
+Despite the complexities, maintaining your transmission is a simple and effective way to prevent these issues from happening and keep your vehicle running smoothly for longer.
+A properly maintained transmission is a happy transmission, as the saying goes.
 Learn how and why your fluid affects the rest of the transmission, as The Drive’s manic informational team explains the reasons your transmission is slipping.

 What Is a Transmission?

-As part of a vehicle’s drivetrain, a transmission is a device that interprets power from the engine and passes it along to the wheels to move the vehicle.
-The most common types of transmissions in average consumer vehicles are manual transmissions, traditional automatic transmissions, and continuously variable automatic transmissions (CVT).
+As part of a vehicle’s drivetrain, a transmission is a device that takes power from the engine and delivers it to the wheels to move the vehicle.
+It helps match the speed of the engine to the speed of the car through the various gears, and lets the car travel in both forward and reverse depending on the gear selected.
+The most common types of transmissions in average consumer vehicles are manual transmissions, traditional automatic transmissions, and continuously variable transmissions (CVT).

 A manual transmission is one that requires a clutch pedal and gears actuated by the driver using a gear shifter, while an automatic transmission does not require a clutch pedal and runs through its gear sets on its own.
-A CVT is a different type of automatic transmission that uses belts or chains paired with pulleys to create smooth acceleration without gear steps.
+A CVT is a different type of automatic transmission that uses belts or chains paired with pulleys to create smooth acceleration without stepping through discrete gears.